fastforwardlabs/mdffreport12/src/02-background.md

 positives_ (TP) divided by the number of true positives plus the number of _false positives_ (FP), while recall is the number of true positives divided by the number of true positives plus the number of false negatives (FN).
-Depending on the use case or application, it may be desirable to optimize for either precision or recall.
+Depending on the use-case or application, it may be desirable to optimize for either precision or recall.

 Optimizing for precision may be useful when the cost of failure is low, or to